 You know email is a fantastic marketing tool.
-There’s little around that performs as well to connect with and convince subscribers to do something, whether to be better informed about a product or buy it.
-However, that email brings your prospect or customer to the proverbial goal line.
+There’s little around that performs as well as email to connect with and convince subscribers to do something, whether that’s being better informed about a product or buying it.
+That email only brings your prospect or customer to the proverbial goal line, however.
 It’s the landing page that gets them over it.

 Fulfill the promise

-Whether your email promotes a new product, a FOMO-inducing event, a notice of a change to a service policy, or the recap of a sports team’s latest game, it will include a CTA.
+Whether your email promotes a new product, a FOMO-inducing event, a notice of a change to a service policy, or the recap of a sports team’s latest game, it will include a call to action (CTA).
 You want the subscriber to take the next step in your well-orchestrated process.
-You’re saying, trust me on this; go ahead and click.
+You’re saying, trust me on this—go ahead and click.

 When the subscriber clicks on the CTA is where trust comes into play.
 The email offers what amounts to a promise.
 The subscriber has no reason to be concerned about what happens after clicking on the CTA.
 They can trust you.